 While we were delivering groceries, renovation continued on the building on Main Street in order to create a commercial kitchen and dining room.
 To close the financial gap, an anonymous donation to the MRM in the amount of $150,000 made it possible to move ahead with the renovation.
 Construction was completed in early 2013 and we began serving meals in March that year.

 Since March 24, 2013, we have served a hot evening meal every Saturday and Sunday evening.
 After nearly 6 months of service, we were able to open for Wednesday evening meals also.
 We were able to find grants and solicit funds to expand our refrigeration/freezer units.
 Next, we procured enough money to “bump out” the side of our building with a larger walk-in refrigerator/freezer unit.
 With the addition of the storage space for cold food, we were able to add service on Thursday evenings.
 After increasing our volunteer base and refining our service guidelines, we were able to open on Tuesday evenings at the beginning of 2015.
-Currently, we are serving hot meals six evenings per week with the ultimate goal of being open every day of the year.
+On the fifth anniversary of our opening day, March 24, 2018, we finally reached our goal of being open seven days a week, 365 days a year!

-Additionally, during the frigid months of January and February of 2014, our generous volunteers and community members donated enough money to allow us to house some of our guests in a local motel.
-We are currently working with the city of Florence and Boone County to find an area that we can use as an “Emergency Shelter” during the cold months.
-We ask for your continued prayers as we begin this initiative.
+One of the many high points during this journey happened during the frigid months of January and February of 2014.
+Our guests were cold, but our generous volunteers and community members donated enough money to allow us to house some of our guests in a local motel.
+While this solution wasn’t long term it made us realize the need for cold shelter in our community.
+We are currently working to find a way to serve those who need shelter during the cold winters.

 We ask you to pray for the Mary Rose Mission as we strive “to love as God loves.”